 At all costs, avoid providing exhibitors with small, limited space.
 It is better to acquire a bigger size and consider the standard size for walkway of visitors.
 Note: you do not wait to have exhibitors sign-up before you get a venue.
 You set your target first (in terms of booths to be sold) then identify the venue.

 Once everything has been planned from the location to the date of the event, proceed to develop your marketing plan.
 There are several ways to promote and advertise an exhibition, here are some of them:

 - Email invites or announcements

 - Flyers and Print Ads

 - Social Media Marketing

-In addition to all that, involve the exhibitors in the promotion.
-The more exhibitors that will exert effort in promoting the event, the easier it will be to reach the target consumer market.
-If the event you are holding requires entrance fees, make sure to promote early bird tickets and incentives to those who will purchase prior to the event.
+In addition, you may involve the exhibitors in the promotion.
+The more exhibitors that will promote the event, the easier it will be to reach your audience.
+If the event you are holding requires entrance fees, it will help to offer early bird tickets and incentivize those who will patronize early.

 From creating a budget plan to developing marketing strategies for promotion, planning an expo requires a lot of organization.
 Make sure to cover every detail to avoid additional and extra expenses.
-Moreover, always prioritize your exhibitors.
-If you do wish to hold an annual show, make sure to establish partnerships to expand your network and connections.
+Moreover, always prioritize your sponsors and exhibitors.
+If you do wish to hold an annual show, make sure to establish partnership to expand your network and connections.